-We achieved the top four scores for overall customer satisfaction across all of the DNOs.
-This overall rating combines results of the three surveys for supply interruptions, connections and general enquiries.45Maintain certification to show that we meet the Customer Service Excellence standard.(See note 2 below)
+We were the top-performing DNO group for overall customer satisfaction.
+The rating combines results of the three surveys for supply interruptions, connections and general enquiries.45Maintain certification to show that we meet the Customer Service Excellence standard.(See note 2 below)

 Overview of outputs46Respond to phone calls quickly, answering them within two seconds.(See note 2 below)

 Our average response time for customer calls was 1.56 seconds.47Limit the number of calls that are abandoned before we can answer them to less than 1%.(See note 2 below)

 Only 0.08% of calls were abandoned.48Always provide customers with the option to talk to a member of staff when they call our contact centre.

 Our systems allow us to make sure that customers are always provided with the option to talk to a member of staff.